 in relation to a vessel, means overall length.

-Lifejacket
+Length

-means a serviceable personal floatation device that meets NZ Standard 5823:2005 or a national or international standard that the Director of Maritime Safety is satisfied substantially complies with that Standard.
+Lifejacket means a serviceable personal floatation device that meets NZ Standard 5823:2005 or a national or international standard that the Director of Maritime New Zealand is satisfied substantially complies with that Standard.

-Maritime Rules

-means maritime rules made under the Maritime Transport Act 1994.
+means Maritime Rules made under the Maritime Maritime Rules

-Master

-means any person having command or charge of a vessel, but does not include a pilot.
+Master means any person having command or charge of a

+vessel, but does not include a pilot.
-Mean high water spring

-means the average of each pair of successive high waters during that period of about 24 hours in each semi-lunation (approximately 14 days), when the range of tides is the greatest.
+Mean high water means the average of each pair of successive high waters during that period of about 24 hours in each semi-lunation (approximately 14 days), when the range of tides is the greatest.